pynickle/Enchanting-Vanilla/README.md

 * Now you can right-click on the vine to convert it and the vines below it into cut vines, which will not grow.

 ### **8.** *Stop Growing*
-* Now you can right-click on saplings, bamboo and sugar cane with shears to stop them growing.
+* Now you can right-click on bamboo and sugar cane with shears to stop them growing.